 Kaspar Zehnder – Conductor and Flutist

-has been principal conductor of the Biel Solothurn Symphony Orchestra since 2012 and will remain so until the end of the current season.
-He has been conducting the Philharmonie Hradec Králové (Czech Republic) in the same capacity since 2018.
-Previously, he was Music Director at the Zentrum Paul Klee (2004-2012) and, as successor to Jiří Bělohlávek, Chief Conductor of the Prague Philharmonia (2005-2008).
-From 1999 to 2020 he served as Artistic Director of the Murten Classics Summer Festival.
+has been principal conductor of the Hradec Králové Philharmonic Orchestra (Czech Republic) since 2018.
+In the same function, he led the Biel Solothurn Symphony Orchestra (Switzerland) between 2012 and 2022.
+Previously, he was music director at the Zentrum Paul Klee (2004-2012) and, as successor to Jiří Bělohlávek, chief conductor of the Prague Philharmonia (2005-2008).
+From 1999 to 2021 he served as Artistic Director of the Murten Classics Summer Festival.
+In his birthplace of Riggisberg (Canton of Bern), he directs the cross-stylistic festival KlanGantrisch.

 Milan’s La Scala as a gateway to the international stages

-Since his successful debut at La Scala in Milan in 2007, he has conducted numerous leading orchestras throughout Europe, including the orchestras of Montpellier, Lille, Cannes, Metz, Pays de Loire, Île-de-France, the English Chamber Orchestra (in the presence of Prince Charles), the national orchestras of Taiwan, Poland, Lithuania, Romania, Spain and, in Switzerland, the Lucerne Symphony Orchestra, the Basel Symphony Orchestra, the Orchestre de Chambre de Lausanne.
+Since his successful debut at La Scala in Milan in 2007, he has conducted numerous leading orchestras throughout Europe, including the orchestras of Montpellier, Marseille, Lille, Cannes, Metz, Pays de Loire, Île-de-France, Marseille, the English Chamber Orchestra, the national orchestras of Taiwan, Poland (NOSPR), Lithuania, Romania, Spain and, in Switzerland, the Lucerne Symphony Orchestra, the Basel Symphony Orchestra, the Bern Symphony Orchestra or the Orchestre de Chambre de Lausanne.

-He feels equally at home in opera as in symphonic repertoire: his most recent repertoire includes Carmen, Les Contes d’Hoffmann, Les nozze di Figaro, Così fan tutte, The Magic Flute, Abduction, The Diary of Anne Frank, La Damnation de Faust, Rigoletto, Traviata, Barbiere di Siviglia, Rusalka, Sárka as well as the world premieres of Jost Meier’s Marie und Robert or Fabian Müller’s Eiger.
+He feels just as much at home in the realm of opera as in the symphonic repertoire: his most recent repertoire includes Carmen, Les Contes d’Hoffmann, Le nozze di Figaro, Così fan tutte, The Magic Flute, Abduction from the Seraglio, The Diary of Anne Frank, La Damnation de Faust, Rigoletto, Traviata, Barbiere di Siviglia, Rusalka, Šárka (Janáček) as well as the world premieres of Jost Meier’s Marie and Robert or Fabian Müller’s Eiger.

 A flair for discoveries and rarities